 Example 4: The duties of an employee of the National Science Foundation (NSF) include developing and fostering effective liaison with researchers and administrators of universities.
-The employee is asked to speak as an official representative of NSF at a university.
-The university offers the employee a \$2000 honorarium for his speech.
-The payment of the honorarium by the university, and the acceptance of the honorarium by the employee, would violate section 209.
-(Payment of the honorarium would also require analysis under the Standards of Conduct in 5 C.F.R. part 2635.
+The employee is asked to speak as an official representative of NSF at a University.
+The University offers the employee a \$2000 honorarium for his speech.
+The payment of the honorarium by the University, and the acceptance of the honorarium by the employee, would violate section 209.1 (Payment of the honorarium by the honorarium would also require analysis under the Standards in 5 C.F.R. part 2635.
 For example, if the speech relates to the employee's official duties, the honorarium may be prohibited by 5 C.F.R. § 2635.807.)